NalinOne77/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-This is a simple school management system which has limited capabilities like,
+This is a simple school management system which has basic functionalities like,

 - Login/Register User
 - Add subjects/schools/user roles/logs